Press Awards reveal winners despite cancelling ceremony over Covid-19

 Highly Commended: Guy Adams, Daily Mail

-Winners: Oliver Harvey, The Sun
+Winner: Oliver Harvey, The Sun

 Feature Writer of the Year – Broadsheet